ggilligan12/elevenlabs-agent/README.md

 Thrown together in an evening.
 Run the `chat.py` script to get an interactive terminal where you can talk to an ElevenLabs agent.

+### Client Tools

+These spec for these is defined and referenced in the ElevenLabs Agent, however the actual functionality and runtime happens locally.
+The code that ran to make API requests to Perplexity for instance relied on an API key set as an env var in my terminal.

+- Perplexity AI Completions endpoint (API key needed)
+- `crt.sh` Certificate Transparency lookup

 ### Quickstart

 ```